 My project management approach has two goals – the potential of every project should be realized and the headspace of all participants should be freed up to do their daily work.

 Your cover letter body is where you’ll finally get to dive into all the unique traits and visions that make you the ideal candidate, as well as the essential skills that set you apart.
-Since this is the largest section, you can make things easier by dividing into two subsections.
+Here's how you can write a winning cover letter body:

-In the first, use the STAR method to describe a Situation, Task, your Action and the positive Result that followed.
-Make sure to choose examples that are most relevant to the particular project manager role.
+• Make sure to choose examples that are most relevant to the particular project manager role

-In the second subsection, you can mention specific hard skills if they are integral to the job or your proposed vision for the projects you may oversee.
+• Mention specific hard skills if they are integral to the job or your proposed vision for the projects you may oversee

 When I joined Longhelm Logistics five years ago, there was a team of ninety and a business growing at 35% a year with no project management capacity.
 Having worked as a retail project manager previously, I put in place processes and procedures to guide my colleagues through change in an efficient, financially disciplined and organized manner.